naclonts/portfolio-blog/content/blog/database-analysis-using-openai-assistants/index.md

 Before using AI for production data or code, you need to think about where the information is going.

 Is the AI provider training on your data?
 This could potentially lead to your IP being leaked.
-As of writing, the OpenAI API, including the Assistants API and Playground, doesn't train on any data per their <a href="https://openai.com/enterprise-privacy/" target="_blank">policies</a> at the time of writing.
+At the time of writing, the OpenAI API, including the Assistants API and Playground, doesn't train on any data per their <a href="https://openai.com/enterprise-privacy/" target="_blank">policies</a>.
 Check out current terms before sharing sensitive information on any platform!

-Even with that assurance, many of us want to minimize — or completely eliminate — the exposure of actual database records to third-party providers.
+Even with that assurance, many of us want to minimize — or completely eliminate — the exposure of actual database _records_ to third-party providers.
 In some cases, this may even be a contractual or regulatory requirement.
 With the approach described here, we aren't sending any actual data through the LLM.
 Only the DB schema is sent to OpenAI.

 That being said, consider privacy and security carefully for your use case.
 These same techniques can be used with an open-source, self-hosted LLM for maximum privacy.
 Generate a little code for a UX or command-line interface, and you've built your own SQL data analyst.